Register Merkur widget as custom element

 npm i @merkur/integration-custom-element --save

-How to change default Merkur template
+How to modify the default Merkur template

 Server part